django-ses/django-ses/README.rst

 ``AWS_SES_RETURN_PATH``
   Instruct Amazon SES to forward bounced emails and complaints to this email.
   For more information please refer to http://aws.amazon.com/ses/faqs/#38

+``AWS_SES_CONFIGURATION_SET``
+  Optional.
+Use this to mark your e-mails as from being from a particular SES Configuration Set.

 ``AWS_SES_PROXY``
   Optional.
 Use this address as a proxy while connecting to Amazon SES.